The Ladakh Experience 2021 Details

 - How can my family get ahold of me in an emergency?

-Even if you have an international plan, chances are you will not get cell coverage in remote Ladakh.
-Before the trip begins we will give you a contact for our hotel; in addition, we will give you our Ladakhi phone numbers ahead of time, as well as an American number good for text messages and voicemails.
+Even if you have an international phone plan, you will not get cell coverage in remote Ladakh as they use a different system.
+Before the trip begins we will give you a contact for our hotel; in addition, we will give you our Ladakhi phone number ahead of time, as well as an American number good for text messages and voicemails.

 About the Altitude

 Ladakh is on the Tibetan Plateau, and you will be staying between 9,200 and 11,000 feet.
 We begin our journey in Ladakh a little lower, at 9,200 feet, to help the acclimitazation process.
 Our home base at Thiksey Monastery rests at a lofty 10,600 ft.

 Some pre-existing medical conditions are known to worsen at high altitude, so it is imperative that you discuss your pre-existing medical condition/s with your physician.
 Certain medications are utilized to aid acclimatizing to high altitude; please discuss these options with your doctor or a local travel physician.

 Click here to read BJ’s take on how to prevent altitude sickness, as someone who has traveled extensively at high altitudes and never had ill effect, and is an avid reader on the subject.

 Click here to read Lauren’s suggestions to natural therapies to begin before your trip.
 Lauren is a Board-certified Acupuncture Physician and Doctor of Oriental Medicine with a specialty in the world of dietary supplements.

 *All of the information here is for reference purposes only and is not intended to substitute for advice from a licensed health care professional.
 These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any health condition or disease.
 If you are experiencing medical issues, you should contact your medical healthcare provider.